apandey00/Ship-Game/readme.txt

     orientation of the boat and buttons that dictate start and stop.

     Start and Stop will control the movement of the ship objects, causing them to either start moving forward or stop:
-    Yet to be implemented.

     Left and Right will rotate the ship accordingly and have already been implemented.

--   addShip button that adds another ship to the canvas that is controllable has now been implemented
+-   addShip button that adds another ship to the canvas that is controllable

 -   To control the multiple ships on the Canvas, there is currently a ComboBox on the Right panel that toggles between the ships being controlled.
 I might possibly change the ComboBox into multiple Radio Buttons in the future.

 An outline showing the inheritance hierarchy:
--   Button.java, addButton.java, ColorButton.java and rotateButton.java all
+-   ToggleButton.java mcButton.java, addButton.java, ColorButton.java
-    have a button class that inherits from JButton
+    and rotateButton.java all have a button class that inherits from JButton
+-   ScrollBar inherits from JScrollBar
+-   ToggleButton inherits from JToggleButton
 -   Canvas.java currently inherits from JPanel
 -   Main.java inherits from JFrame
 -   ComboBox.java inherits from JComboBox
 -   Rect.java and Polygon.java both inherit from Shape.java
--   Sailboat.java inherits from Vehicle.java
+-   Sailboat.java and SpeedBoat.java both inherit from Vehicle.java

 An outline showing the aggregation hierarchy:
 -   The Main window in Main.java starts off with a Panel in BorderLayout format